Lisa Oppenheim: Work

 Oppenheim's work plays with the process of creating photographs and film.
 Her pieces often question the documentary genre as well as the concept of an archives.
 In utilizing archival sources, she interrogates and reappropriates the archival function of narrative-making and -omitting, and how narrative and imagery are intertwined but ultimately separate.

 In work such as Lunagrams, 2010, in which she exposed archival glass negatives using moonlight, Oppenheim experiments with time as a force of art and imagery.
 She has done works in fiber arts which is art created using strings, ropes and fabric.
 Her works in fiber arts were displayed in her Gramma exhibition at Tanya Bonakdar Gallery.

-Oppenheim has had the honor of many solo and group exhibitions at international venues including the Guggenheim Museum, Museum of Modern Art and the New Museum in New York City, the FRAC Champagne-Ardenne in France, Guggenheim Museum Bilbao in Spain, the Museum of Modern Art of Republika Srpska in Bosnia, and the Royal Academy of Arts in London.

-Exhibitions

-Oppenheim's solo exhibitions include Open Source, University of California, Riverside, California Museum of Photography (2009); Blood to Ghosts, Klosterfelde, Berlin (2010); Vapours and Veils, Klosterfelde, Berlin (2012); Intervention: Lisa Oppenheim, 21er Haus, The Belvedere Museum, Vienna (2012); Forever is Composed of Nows, Kunstverein in Hamburg, Germany (2014); From Abigail to Jacob (Works 2004–2014) at Grazer Kunstverein (2014) Graz, Austria.; Spine, MOCA Cleveland, Cleveland, Ohio (2017).
-Curated by Andria Hickey, the exhibition, explored the human spine in nature, in the body, and in labor.
-It featured repurposed photographs by Lewis Hine, textiles based on Pre-Columbian textiles in the collection of the Cleveland Museum of Art, and landscape portraits.
-A more recent exhibitions was The American Colony, The Approach, London (2019).